pegasystems/docker-pega-web-ready/README.md

 ## Running the image

-The built image requires connectivity to a database that must be available and seeded with the appropriate rulebase via the Pega 7 standard installation utility.
+The built image requires connectivity to a database that must be available and seeded with the appropriate rule base via the Pega 7 standard installation utility.

     docker run -d -P --name pega7 -e DB_HOST=<host> ... pega7-tomcat